UI-Research/mobility-from-poverty/README.md

 If you request changes, you will need to `git pull issexample2` after the analyst pushes the updated code to GitHub.

 When you are done, you can switch back to your branch with `git checkout branch-name` where `branch-name` is the name of the branch you wish to switch to.
-If you have un-commited changes, you will need to get rid of them with `git stash`.
+If you have un-committed changes, you will need to get rid of them with `git stash`.
 You shouldn't make substantive changes on some else's branch.

 *After all metrics have updated on `version2024`, reviewed and approved will the changes be merged with the `main` repository.*